Up to 60% off sofas & mattresses — limited‑time deals.

 Do these run hot during long movie nights?

-They all skew plush; Bubble’s Techno 3D knit and Ploum’s polyester/wool upholstery felt more breathable than expected, while the foam-heavy Ducaroy warmed up the fastest.
+All four ran on the warm side because this lineup is so lounge-focused.
+Bubble's Techno 3D knit and Ploum's polyester-wool upholstery felt more breathable than expected, while Togo warmed up the fastest.

 Previous post